 and fonts, and add images and links.

->Changing the Style of your Text
+Changing the Style of your Text

-s to your text, first highlight the section to which you'd like to make changes:
+To make changes to your text, first highlight the section to which you'd like to make changes:

 Then use the buttons on the control panel to change the style.